Mrinal Sen

-Sen has received various national and international honors including eighteen Indian National Film Awards.
+Sen received various national and international honors including eighteen Indian National Film Awards.
 The Government of India honored him with the Padma Bhushan, and the Government of France honored him with the Ordre des Arts et des Lettres, while Russian Government honored him with the Order of Friendship.
 Sen was also awarded the Dadasaheb Phalke Award, the highest award for filmmakers in India.

-He was one of the few Indian filmmakers having won awards at the big three film festivals viz., Cannes, Venice and the Berlinale.
+He was one of the few Indian filmmakers to have won awards at the big three film festivals viz., Cannes, Venice and the Berlinale.
 Sen was a self described "private Marxist".

+Early life

+Mrinal was born into a Hindu family in Faridpur district, East Bengal—now Bangladesh.
+His father, Dineshchandra Sen, was a lawyer who supported Indian freedom fighters.
+His mother was Saraju Sen.

+In the early 1940s, Mrinal moved to Kolkata to study physics at Scottish Church College.
+Like many middle-class students of the time, he was drawn to student politics, public theatre, and the struggle to find work.
+After Partition in 1947, his family settled in Kolkata permanently.

+A voracious reader, he spent hours at the National Library of India (then the Imperial Library), reading books amid the political unrest of the time.
+In the evenings, he worked as a private tutor.
+One day, he came across Rudolf Arnheim’s Film as Art, followed by Vladimir Nilsen's The Cinema as a Graphic Art—books that profoundly influenced his journey into filmmaking.

+He became involved with the Indian People’s Theatre Association (IPTA), backed by the Communist Party of India.
+He and his friends—Ritwik Ghatak, Salil Chowdhury, Tapan Sinha, and occasionally Bijan Bhattacharya—spent hours in adda, a Bengali tradition of intense, freewheeling discussions on art, politics, and life.
+Their favorite meeting place was a restaurant near Basusree Cinema hall, where, in 1955, they first watched Satyajit Ray’s Pather Panchali.

+Around this time, Mrinal met Geeta Shome (née Sen), whom he married in 1953.
+As a token of his affection, the first gift he gave her was Notes from the Gallows by Julius Fučík.

 Influence

-He directed Bhuvan Shome (Mr. Shome, 1969) which initiated the "New Wave Cinema Movement" in India.
+Mrinal Sen directed Bhuvan Shome (Mr. Shome, 1969) which initiated the "New Wave Cinema Movement" in India.

 Film craft, Social context and its political influence

 The films that he made next were essentially political, and earned him the reputation as a Marxist artist.
 This was also the time of large-scale political unrest throughout India.
 Particularly in and around Calcutta, this period underwent what is now known as the Naxalite movement.
 This phase was immediately followed by a series of films where he shifted his focus, and instead of looking for enemies outside, he looked for the enemy within his own middle class society.
 This was arguably his most creative phase.